TechnologyMasters/contributing/cfp.md

 ## High Quality Practical Content

-Our planning process starts with great quality content, we carefully select topics that our attendees can go right back to work and start adopting.
-Those topics are laid out [below](#topics) and messaged to our attendees on our website well before announcing speakers, we then find amazing speakers to talk in those spots.
-This is a lot different than the traditional CFP process.
+Our planning process starts with looking for high quality content.
+Our CFP process is a little non-traditional: we carefully select topics that our attendees can absorb and begin adopting at work immediately.
+Those topics are laid out [below](#topics), and they are messaged to our attendees on our website well before announcing speakers. we then work with our community to find amazing speakers to talk in those spots.

-Don't see a topic you can speak to below?
-Don't worry submit any way!
-We read every submission and if you can convince us, we will pursue it further to ensure that it is ready for our primarily startup and enterprise focused attendees.
+Don't see a topic you feel comfortable speaking about?
+No worries, submit anyway!
+We read **every submission** and if you can convince us, we will pursue it further to ensure that it is ready for our primarily startup and enterprise focused attendees.

 ### Topics